Relativistic magnetohydrodynamics in the early Universe

-On the other hand, the contribution to the energy equation due to heat fluxes $q_i$ is described by an additional term in the stress-energy flux, $T_{i0} = T_{i0}^{\rm pf} + q_i$.
-According to the Fourier's law of conductivity, also found following first-order Chapman-Enskog theory, $q_i = - \kappa \, \partial_i T$, where $\kappa$ is the thermal conductivity.
-Furthermore, a viscous dissipation term $\Pi^{ij} S_{ij}$ appears in the right-hand side of the energy equation and can be computed taking the second moment of Boltzmann equation \cite{2008Kundu,Rezzolla:2013dea}.
-It represents the irreversible conversion of mechanical to thermal energy through the action of viscosity.
-As these correspond to out-of-equilibrium effects, both $\nab \cdot \qq$ and $\Pi^{ij} S_{ij}$ are irreversible processes leading to an increase of entropy.
+On the other hand, the contribution to the energy conservation equation due to heat fluxes $q_i$ is described by an additional term in the momentum density, $T^{i0} = T^{i0}_{\rm pf} - \Pi^{i0}_{\rm heat}$.
+According to the Fourier's law of conductivity, also found following first-order Chapman-Enskog theory, the subrelativistic limit of the deviatoric momentum tensor is \cite{Ahonen:1998iz,Romatschke:2009im,Rezzolla:2013dea}